OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

 #### Web-based DNS Searches

 This kind of search is akin to DNS zone transfer, but relies on web-based services that enable name-based searches on DNS.
 One such service is the [Netcraft Search DNS](https://searchdns.netcraft.com/?host) service.
 The tester may query for a list of names belonging to your domain of choice, such as `example.com`.
-Then, they will check whether the names they obtained are pertinent to the target they are examining.
+They will then check whether the names they obtained are pertinent to the target they are examining.

 #### Reverse-IP Services